itsmepvr/Xtend/README.md

-# Xtend Screen
+# Xtend

-This project enables any device with a web browser to be used as a secondary screen for your computer.
-It captures the screen of specific applications running on the desktop and streams them to a browser for display.
-Developed using Python and **FastAPI**, it uses Xlib, Composite, and Display to capture the application’s screen in real-time and provide an interactive user experience.
+Extend any device with a web browser into a secondary screen for your computer.
+Xtend Screen captures the display of selected desktop applications in real time and streams them via a FastAPI server.

 ## Features

-- **Screen Sharing**: View and interact with any open application on your desktop directly in your browser.
+- **Screen Sharing:** Capture and stream any open application window on your desktop.

-- **Device Flexibility**: Use any device with a web browser as a secondary screen for your computer.
+- **Device Flexibility:** Use smartphones, tablets, or any web‑enabled device as a secondary display.

-- **Real-Time Streaming**: Stream your selected application’s screen in real-time with minimal delay.
+- **Real-Time Performance:** Low‑latency streaming powered by FastAPI and Uvicorn.

-- **Dynamic URL Generation**: Each application is assigned a unique URL for easy access and sharing.
+- **Dynamic URL Generation:** Each shared application receives a unique URL for easy access.

+- **Cross‑Platform Ready:** Works on Linux (X11/Composite), macOS (via pyobjc), and Windows (future support).

 ## Requirements